 Description of the model

-ITU-R P.1411 [15], in §4.3, proposes a model for Tx and Rx antenna heights between 1.9 and 3 m in the UHF band (from 300 MHz to 3 GHz) and distances up to 3 000 m.
-This model allows SEAMCAT to investigate scenario where a propagation model in urban environment when both transmitter and receiver antennas are low height antennas i.e. located near to the ground (below roof-top height to near street level).
+Recommendation ITU-R P.1411 [15], in §4.3, proposes a model for Tx and Rx antenna heights between 1.9 and 3 m in the UHF band (from 300 MHz to 3 GHz) and distances up to 3 000 m.
+This model allows SEAMCAT to investigate scenarios in urban environment when both transmitter and receiver antennas are low height antennas i.e. located near to the ground (below roof-top height to near street level).

-This situation is depicted as the paths between D and F, D and E, B and E, or E and F in Figure 478.
-It includes both LoS and NLoS regions, and models the rapid decrease in signal level noted at the corner between the LoS and NLoS regions.
+.
+The model includes both LoS and NLoS regions, and predicts the rapid decrease in signal level occuring at the corner between the LoS and NLoS regions.
 The model includes the statistics of location variability in the LoS and NLoS regions, and provides a statistical model for the corner distance between the LoS and NLoS regions.
 Figure 485 illustrates the LoS, NLoS and corner regions, and the statistical variability predicted by the model.

 Working conditions